 When credits are transferred, the course is revalidated.
 The date that is recorded on the transcript is the trimester in which the transfer request was approved.
 For more information on revalidation of courses, see Revalidation.

 When necessary, credits from the other institution will be converted to credit equivalents of JCPH.
-A standard formula for converting quarter hours to trimester credit hours, and vice versa, is available online.

 Appeal